 At its basic level, an attack surface is the total number of entry points for unauthorized system access.
 An IoT attack surface goes beyond entry points and includes all possible security vulnerabilities for IoT devices, connected software and network connections.

-There are steps that organizations can take to secure the IoT attack surface, but these require the staff and technical expertise to set policies in place that can proactively detect threats and also reactively apply measures to reduce the size of the attack surface.
+There are steps that organizations can take to secure the IoT attack surface, but these require the staff and technical expertise to set policies in place that can proactively detect threats and reactively apply measures to reduce the size of the attack surface.

-Top 5 IoT security threats organizations must address
+Top IoT security risks to address

 5. Shadow IoT